HugzFnr/Guess-Who-Rnd/README.md

 ### Demonstration

-Here is 1min long video demonstration of the game that I commented in french : https://youtu.be/9PlXIUx84gg
+Here is a 1 minute long video demonstration of the game that I commented in french : https://youtu.be/9PlXIUx84gg

 One day I shall subtitle it in english, promised.